-So we’ve rounded up some of the most beautiful scandi bedroom designs to help inspire you.
+So, we’ve rounded up some of the most beautiful Scandinavian bedroom designs to help inspire you.
 Enjoy!

 Scandinavian design flourished in five Nordic countries in the 1950s, and is typically all about simplicity and function.

 Scandi rooms are always known for having very neutral backdrops.
 Think white, white, and more white.

 Don’t think that this doesn’t mean you can’t use colour in your Scandi bedroom.
 If anything, this actually helps.
 You can add pops of colour through your use of accessories and, once you’re bored of them, replace with a different colour!
 This will keep your room looking fresh and modern, and can be the perfect way to instill a relaxing mood.

 If you’re looking to achieve a very minimal Scandi look, and don’t really fancy painting (or you live in a rented property), why not try adding pops of colour with plants?
 This method doesn’t require a lot of effort, yet can have a great colourful impact.

 Another key trend involving Scandi design and colour is the use of muted, pastel colours.
 Pink and green are the real standouts here – but any earth or rustic tones will do.